 Morgan Stanley has indicated to us that it may, in its discretion, sell all or a portion of its ownership interest in us or may completely divest its ownership in us through a distribution of shares of our common stock to shareholders of Morgan Stanley, including a potential distribution intended to qualify as a Tax-Free Spin-Off.
 Morgan Stanley has indicated to us that no decision has been made at this time and that any definitive decision by Morgan Stanley to ultimately reduce its beneficial ownership interest in us will be made in the future on the basis of all of the circumstances existing at such time, including the effect of any such reduction on Morgan Stanley, the needs and performance of Morgan Stanley, our performance, stock market conditions and other factors.
 Morgan Stanley and Capital Group International are not subject to any obligation, contractual or otherwise, to retain their ownership interest in us, except for the "lock-up" agreement described below.
 As a result, there can be no assurance concerning the period of time during which Morgan Stanley will maintain its ownership of our common stock following this offering.
-Beneficial ownership of at least 80% of the total voting power of our stock and 80% of the total voting power of our stock, 50% of the total value of our stock and 80% of each class of nonvoting capital stock is required in order for Morgan Stanley to be able to effect a Tax-Free Spin-Off of us.
+Beneficial ownership of at least 80% of the total voting power of our stock and 80% of the total value of our stock is required in order for Morgan Stanley to continue to include us in its consolidated group for federal tax purposes and ownership of at least 80% of the total voting power of our stock, 50% of the total value of our stock and 80% of each class of nonvoting capital stock is required in order for Morgan Stanley to be able to effect a Tax-Free Spin-Off of us.